 The goal for the manager is to maintain the animal population to a desired level (the management target, normally set externally as a model parameter).
-It does so by controlling the cost for user (farmer) actions in the following time step: e.g. higher costs for hunting is likely to decrease the number of animals hunted, limiting negative effects on the population and thus making population increases more likely, decreasing scaring cost may increase the number of users choosing scaring.
+The manager does so by controlling the cost for user (farmer) actions in the following time step: e.g., a higher cost for hunting is likely to decrease the number of animals hunted, limiting negative effects on the population and thus making population increases more likely; decreasing scaring cost may increase the number of users choosing scaring.
 Users (farmers) aim to maximise agricultural yield from their land; yield equals 1 per cell owned per time step, but yield is decreased by the presence of animals on a cell (e.g. through grazing) and may be increased by tending crops (one of the possible three actions).
 Through this, users have an incentive to control the number of animals of their land, either through allocating budget to hunting or through scaring.
 The former permanently reduces the number of animals present, the latter has a certain probability of moving an animal away from the user’s land, for the duration of the time step.
 Users can only take actions on land that they own.

-Costs for actions (by the manager) or actions taken (by the users) are chosen using a genetic algorithm (GA), a heuristic optimisation algorithm which mimics the choice of decision as evolution by natural selection; a large number of possible decisions are iteratively compared by assessing their outcome, with the decision that maximises a given utility function (yield for users, and minimising distance to population target for the manager) identified as the “fittest.”
+Costs for actions as set by the manager that become costs of actions taken by the users are chosen using a genetic algorithm (GA), a heuristic optimisation algorithm that models the choice of decision by mimicking the process of evolution by natural selection; a large number of possible decisions are iteratively compared by assessing their outcome, with the decision that maximises a given utility function (yield for users, and minimising distance to population target for the manager) identified as the “fittest.”
 The GA is run separately for each agent (manager and all users) in each time step.

-In the default resource (animal) model in GMSE, the animal population is modelled as a form of logistic growth, with a small amount of added random mortality per time step and death caused by hunting; for more detail see below and in Duthie et al. (2018).
-In each time step, each animal moves a given distance in a random direction, and feeds from the cell it is present in.
+In the default resource (animal) model in GMSE, the animal population is modelled with a form of logistic growth, with a small amount of added random mortality per time step and death caused by hunting; for more detail, see below and Duthie et al. (2018).
+In each time step, each animal moves a given distance in a random direction, and feeds from the cell in which it is present.
 In the current model, neither movement nor population growth rate is affected by agricultural yield.

-It is worthwhile stressing that in the current GMSE implementation, using the GA, both agent types (users and the manager) essentially have only a single goal they each aim for.
-Users (farmers) aim to maximise their yield, whereas the manager aims to minimise deviation from a given population target - neither can balance multiple competing objectives.
-This is unlikely to be reflective of real conservation scenarios, where it is common for conservation managers to at least recognise other aims if not take these explicitly into account when setting policy , and other stakeholders in the system (e.g. farmers) commonly having some interest in conservation objectives (REF?).
-Human decision-making in such scenarios in inevitably about balancing these different objectives, but parameterising algorithms that mimic such processes without reference to long-term data is very challenging (REF?).
+It is worthwhile stressing that in the current GMSE implementation, using the GA, both agent types (users and the manager) have only a single goal they each aim for.
+Farmers aim to maximise their yield, whereas the manager aims to minimise deviation from a given population target - neither can balance multiple competing objectives.
+This is unlikely to be reflective of real conservation scenarios, where it is common for conservation managers to at least recognise other aims, if not take these explicitly into account when setting policy , and other stakeholders in the system (e.g. farmers) commonly having some interest in conservation objectives (REF?).
+Human decision-making in such scenarios is inevitably about balancing these different objectives, but parameterising algorithms that mimic such processes without reference to long-term data is very challenging (REF?).
 Addressing this issue was a key motivation for the development of the model-game approach presented here.

 Animal&Farm